pseyfert/LFVdiagrams/README.md

 diagrams are released under the
 [Creative Commons Attribution-ShareAlike 3.0][ccbysa30] license.

-The source code used to generate the diagram files is licensed under [GNU General Public License, version 2][gpl2].
+The source code that is used to generate the diagram files is licensed under the [GNU General Public License, version 2][gpl2].

 Usage
 -----